The Modern Resume Formatting and Design

 When you look at your photo, don't ask, "Do I look good?"
 Ask, "Does this image lower the 'risk' for the recruiter?"

-By shifting the focus from self-worth to cultural signaling, you remove the emotional sting of visual judgment and treat the photo (or the lack thereof) as just another checkbox on a list.
+Shifting the focus from self-worth to cultural signaling removes the emotional sting of visual judgment.
+The photo (or the lack of it) becomes just another checkbox on a list.

 Common Questions

 Your career is not a page to be scrolled through; it is a high-value asset to be used smartly.
-By mastering the resume rules for different countries, you stop worrying about being "seen" and start making sure you are correctly understood.
-Your years of smart decisions should be a strong defense—a deep layer of authority—not something you have to explain.
+Master the resume rules for different countries, and you stop worrying about being "seen."
+Instead, you make sure you are correctly understood.
+Your years of smart decisions should be a strong defense, a deep layer of authority, not something you have to explain.
 Whether you include a photo is a smart move based on local culture, not just a design choice.

 Check Your Resume Now